MicrosoftDocs/minecraft-creator/creator/Documents/CameraCommandIntroduction.md

 >- "minecraft:third_person_front"
 >- "minecraft:free"

-The first three names correspond to the standard gameplay perspective options which you can cycle through by pressing F5 on the keyboard, with the controller directional pad, or by selecting the perspective you want in the Settings menu.
+The first three names correspond to the standard gameplay perspective options which you can cycle through by pressing F5 on the keyboard, pressing "up" on the controller directional pad, or by selecting the perspective you want in the Settings menu.

 The last name is for the new free camera, which just floats in space and does nothing.

 Custom content can define its own Camera Presets.
 For example, an "example:sky" camera might be defined based on the "minecraft:free" camera, but with a custom position and rotation to view the world at a specific angle.

 ## Adding one or more Camera Presets to a Behavior Pack